rom1212/eng-notes/git.md

 ```

 # PR after Review
 Case: after sending out PR, upstream also changed.
+If we only update changed files, PR will not compare with the newest upstream file, and so we musht somehow sync our patch branch with the base branch.

-We cannot do rebase for our patch, because our patch is alread pushed, and rebase will make local diverge from remote.
+We cannot do rebase for our patch, because our patch is alread pushed, and rebase will make local diverge from remote, and we cannot push the changes with after rebase.
+Not sure why we can push the merged commits, but cannot push rebased commits???
+TTT

-It might have problem when doing the merge for the upstream master, because upstream needs to figure out how to merge and do the squash so that my changes/commits will appear mostly as one commit in the master.
+However, we can merge with the base branch, and then push to our patch branch.

 ```
 git remote add upstream https://github.com/xxx/xxx.git